 Magento is a custom-designed e-commerce platform that allows you to customize the store to the very specifics of your business model.
-It’s all-in-one solution offers long list of features with basically nothing missing from the platform.
+Its all-in-one solution offers a long list of features with basically nothing missing from the platform.
 Comparing Magento with many other e-commerce platforms is as unfair as comparing Cristiano Ronaldo with Rolf Feltscher.
 Who is Rolf Feltscher, you ask.
 Exactly.
 Much like Ronaldo’s, Magento’s possibilities and features are endless.

 Today, BestCloudTools can say that e-commerce platforms usually come in one of 3 formats: built for people with no coding experience, some for medium-level experience and others for fully experts.
 Magento fits right in the nerdy category of people with professional web development experience.
 Though intermediate-level developers can mostly handle Magento, it’s generally carried out by medium to large e-commerce stores with a budget to be spent on development.
 If you’re a beginner that thinks you can code just ‘cause you watch Ex Machina every week, then Magento is not really the place for you.

 Magento is an excellent platform for a store intended to grow and grow and grow and grow and…(you get it)…grow and eventually last many years.
 If you manage a tiny (but special) business, perhaps your very first steps into e-commerce, there are certainly less sophisticated solutions available that can perform the job as well.

 Magento is optimized to work with thousands of products, tons of traffic (the good one, not that awful thing that happens on Fridays afternoon), and a big number of sales.
 To put it in other words, Magento is suitable for bigger e-commerce stores with specific, even picky, needs.
 It’s an offer you, Mr. Big CEO, can’t refuse.